 - El Ajibe (Miramar) – This place has the best chicken in the city.

 - Pan Cuba (Miramar) – This stand on the side of the street has the best fresh mango juice for only 25 cents and their tuna sandwich is a great cheap lunch choice.
+They are only open Monday to Friday though from around 9am until 5:30pm.

 - Boquitas (Miramar) – This delicious sandwich place that is only closed from 3-6am and is great for lunch or a midnight snack.
 Sandwiches range from 1 to 3CUC.